-HOW TO: setting up a NAT rule
+Setting up a NAT rule

 The Network Address Translation (NAT) mechanism was developed in order to handle the shortage of IP addresses.
 Indeed the IPv4 addressing scheme does not have enough routable, therefore unique, IP addresses for connecting all hosts to the internet.